 Explore Drexel University’s academic support resources.
+For assistance with course registration, visit the Classes and Registration page.
 For help with Drexel software and technology, visit the Technology Resources page.

 Drexel University Barnes & Noble Bookstores are conveniently located on all three Philadelphia campuses and provide textbooks, school supplies, Drexel clothing and gifts, and general merchandise.
 Drexel bookstores also coordinate programs for ordering Convocation and Commencement regalia and class rings.